jecihume/jeci-wallner/README.md

 Hey there, I’m Johanna!

-🌡️   I am an Elixir Developer based in Vienna, Austria.
+🌡️   I am a Backend Developer based in Vienna, Austria.

-🗄   I like Database stuff, like working with TablePlus and GraphiQL.
+🗄   I like Database stuff, like working with TablePlus and GraphQL.

 👩🏽‍💻   Tech Stack I am familiar with: